ivycxw/Underground/underground_m4_readme.txt

 Completed Requirements:

-0) The team name appears on the HUD of the game when it is running.
+0) The team name (Team Underground) appears on the HUD of the game when it is running.

 UI Components